Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Laplace-based Estimation

-The results pertaining to $\widehat{\vartheta}$ and $\widehat{\rho}$ are given by $\widehat{\vartheta}/h\overset{p}{\rightarrow}\vartheta$ and $\widehat{\rho}/h\overset{p}{\rightarrow}\rho$.
-However, CP showed that before taking the limit as $T\rightarrow\infty$ one can apply a change in variable which results in the extra factor $h$ canceling from the latter two estimates.
+We have $\widehat{\vartheta}/h\overset{p}{\rightarrow}\vartheta$ and $\widehat{\rho}/h\overset{p}{\rightarrow}\rho$.
 The final step is to derive numerically the empirical counterpart of \eqref{eq.
-V(s) Inference}.
-This leads a consistent estimate of the density of the continuous record limiting distribution (cf. Proposition 5.1 in CP).
-The estimate is consistent under the conditions of Theorem \ref{Theorem LapCR General} as well as under a fixed shift scheme.
+V(s) Inference}, i.e., to estimate the density of the continuous record limiting distribution (cf. Proposition 5.1 in CP).
+The estimate is consistent under the conditions of Theorem \ref{Theorem LapCR General} and under fixed shifts.